 Prediction of Clinical Outcome

-Next, we set out to combine the multi-omic data with the extensive medical metadata associated with our patient cohort to determine whether we could identify biomarkers predictive of mortality upon admission to the ER.
+Next, we set out to combine the multi-omic data with the extensive medical metadata associated with our patient cohort to determine whether we could identify biomarkers predictive of mortality upon hospital presentation and admission.
 No association of mortality with overall proteomic or metabolomic profiles was observed in the unsupervised hierarchical clustering of proteomics data (Figure 1C) or metabolomics (Figure 1D).

-87 proteins were found to be significantly enriched in patients who succumbed to mortality, while 29 proteins were found to be significantly enriched in patients who survived (Figure 6A).
+Eighty seven proteins were found to be significantly enriched in patients who succumbed to mortality, while 29 proteins were found to be significantly enriched in patients who survived (Figure 6A).